Modelling Interactions in High-dimensional Data with Backtracking

 For all the statistics presented, lower numbers are to be preferred.
 However, the higher number of false selections incurred by both Backtracking and the Oracle procedure compared to using the main effects only or iterated Lasso fits, is due to the model selection criterion being the expected prediction error.
 It should not be taken as an indication that the latter procedures are performing better in these cases.

-Backtracking performs best out of the three methods compared here.
+Backtracking performs best out of the four methods compared here.
 Note that under all of the settings, iterated Lasso fits incorrectly selects more interaction terms than Backtracking.
 We see that the more careful way in which Backtracking adds candidate interactions, helps here.
 Unsurprisingly, fitting the Lasso on just the main effects performs rather poorly in terms of predictive performance.
 However, it also fails to select important main effects; Backtracking and Iterates have much lower main effect false negatives.
 The screening approach appears to perform worst here.
 This is partly because it is not making use of the fact that in all of the examples considered, the main effects involved in interactions are also informative.
 However, its poor performance is also due the fact that too many false interactions are added to the design matrix after the screening stage.
 Reducing the number added may help to improve results, but choosing the number of interactions to include via cross-validation, for example, would be computationally costly, unless a Backtracking-type strategy of the sort introduced in this paper were used.
 We also note that for very large $p$, marginal screening of interactions would be infeasible due to the quadratic scaling in complexity with $p$.